squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 1 RCDATA "hello\x00world"
 ```

 will try to read from the file `hello`.
+This is understandable, but doesn't exactly seem like desirable behavior since it happens silently.

 #### `resinator`'s behavior